Vine staff: Origin

 Tacitus mentions Lucilius, a centurion known as "Gimme Another" (Cedo Alterum or Alteram) for his tendency to break his vine staffs during beatings; he was one of the first killed during the Pannonian Mutiny.

 Generally, however, soldiers were expected to endure their punishments; seizing the vine staff was cause for demotion and breaking it or harming the centurion were offenses punishable by death.
 Some scholars state the vine staff was the instrument used to beat the Iceni queen Boadicca.
-St Marcellus the Centurion was martyred following a scene where he cast away his vine staff and repudiated his rank.
+St Marcellus the Centurion was martyred after he cast away his vine staff and repudiated his rank.

 Description

 The vine staff is often featured on Roman tombs of the 1st through 4th century as a symbol of a centurion's status.
 These monuments show a variety of forms.
 During the early Principate, it was usually straight with a rounded top; it later acquired a mushroom-shaped head, which was continued under the Byzantines.
 Less often, it appeared in knotted and sinuous forms.
 One centurion gave his vine staff to the Temple of Jupiter at Heliopolis (modern Baalbek) as a votive offering.
 It was broken and given to the emperor Trajan when he inquired of the oracle of the Heliopolitan Jupiter whether he would survive his upcoming invasion of Parthia.